Xilinx/VMC_Help/HDL/concat_ssr/README.md

 #### Number of Inputs
 Specifies number of inputs, between 2 and 1024, inclusively, to concatenate together.

+#### Super Sample Rate (SSR)
+This configurable GUI parameter is primarily used to control processing of multiple data samples on every sample period.
+This block enables 1-D vector data support for the primary block operation.

 Other parameters used by this block are explained in the topic [Common Options in Block Parameter Dialog